Andriy Shevchenko Profile

-Andriy Shevchenko is a former Ukranian soccer player and the current head coach of the Ukraine national team, for whom he was a lethal striker during his playing days.
+Andriy Shevchenko is a former Ukranian soccer player and the current manager of Serie A side Genoa.

 Shevchenko began to make a name for himself at Ukrainian side Dynamo Kyiv before his 1999 transfer to AC Milan.
 In Italy, he wrote his name into Milan history books, helping them win the 2002/03 UEFA Champions League title and 2003/04 Scudetto.

 Shevchenko signed for Chelsea in 2006 for a record Premier League transfer fee of £30million.
 With the Blues, he won the 2006/07 League Cup.
 However, he struggled to replicate his goalscoring form from AC Milan.